 - Specially formulated nutraceuticals are utilized to help minimize Mirtazapine withddrawal symptoms.

-- We educate you on Interaction items to eliminate.
-This ensures Mirtazapine withdrawal is more comfortable.
+- We identify possible Interaction items.
+This helps to ensure Mirtazapine withdrawal is more comfortable.

-- Our all-natural approach reduces symptoms of Mirtazapine withdrawal without adding more drugs.
+- Our all-natural approach helps to reduce symptoms of Mirtazapine withdrawal without adding more drugs.

 - We provide your physician with titration guidelines to step you down comfortably.